tsmith512/bframes/content/docs/cookbook/live/clipping.md

 ## Use Preview to Select Start and Duration

 Lots of implementation options for this.
-Here's one way to do it: use HLS.js to play the preview clip and let a user pick a start time and duration.
+Here's one way to do it: use HLS.js to play the preview manifest and let a user pick a start time and duration to make a clip.

 <script src="https://cdn.jsdelivr.net/npm/hls.js@1"></script>
 <video controls id="preview-video"></video>